James Maddison

 Maddison began his career with Coventry City before joining Norwich City in 2016.
-He spent the 2016–17 season on loan at Scottish Premiership club Aberdeen.
+He spent some of the 2016–17 season on loan at Scottish Premiership club Aberdeen.
 In his first season back at Norwich, Maddison was named in the Championship PFA Team of the Year and EFL Team of the Season.
-He joined Premier League club Leicester City in 2018.
+Maddison joined Leicester City in 2018 and won the FA Cup and FA Community Shield with the club in 2021.
+He signed for Tottenham Hotspur in 2023.

 Maddison was capped by England at under-21 level from 2017 to 2019, and made his debut for the senior team in 2019.
-He was part of the 2022 FIFA World Cup squad.
+He was part of the England squad at the 2022 FIFA World Cup.

 Early life

-Maddison was born and raised in Coventry, West Midlands.
+James Daniel Maddison was born on 23 November 1996 in Coventry, West Midlands, where he was raised.
 He has Irish ancestry through a grandparent.

 Club career

 Coventry City

 Maddison joined Coventry City's youth team, and was included in the first-team squad in the 2013–14 season, though did not make an appearance.
-He made his debut in August 2014, coming on as a substitute in a 2–1 League Cup defeat to Cardiff City.
+He made his first-team debut in August 2014, coming on as a substitute in a 2–1 defeat to Cardiff City in the 2014–15 League Cup.
 Maddison made his league debut, again as a substitute, in a 3–1 home loss against Bristol City and his first league start in the following game, against Oldham Athletic.
-He scored his first league goal in the game, with a free kick in the first half, as the Sky Blues lost the game 4–1.
+He scored his first league goal in the game, with a free kick in the first half, as Coventry lost the game 4–1.

-In November 2014, Maddison signed his first professional contract, lasting three-and-a-half years, but missed much of the rest of the 2014–15 season after being sent off during a Boxing Day defeat to Doncaster Rovers and then picking up a back injury.
+In November 2014, Maddison signed his first professional contract, lasting three and a half years, but missed much of the remainder of the 2014–15 season after being sent off during a Boxing Day defeat to Doncaster Rovers and then picking up a back injury.